 AI benefit #4: Unbiased decisions

 Human intervention always implies a certain share of unconscious or conscious bias.
 Biased decisions are a common problem for all sorts of organizations, and AI solutions are able to minimize this element.
-Companies get a great opportunity to hire only the best candidates based on their real potential, as all the decisions are made taking into account data and resume only.
+Companies get a great opportunity to hire only the best candidates based on their real potential and personality, as all the decisions are made taking into account data and resume only.

 Artificial intelligence (AI) applications in recruitment